 The rules were:

-- No talking, not even to your roommate in your dorm or with other participants during meals.
+- Talking is not allowed, even to your roommate in the dorm or other participants during meals.

-- No cell phone usage of any kind allowed (though I’m weak and I did sneak a peek at my phone from time to time)
+- Cell phone usage of any kind was strictly prohibited, though I must admit, I was weak and did sneak a peek at my phone from time to time.

 Here’s what the schedule looked like: